Unknotted Reeb orbits and nicely embedded holomorphic curves: Preparation

 It follows that one can speak of the largest negative eigenvalue and the smallest positive eigenvalue associated to the asymptotic operator, and when $\dim M = 3$, their winding numbers relative to a chosen trivialization $\Phi$ are denoted by

 respectively.
-Proposition~\ref{spectral} implies that these two numbers differ by either $0$ or $1$ if $\c$ is nondegenerate, and in this case, the \defin{Conley-Zehnder index} (relative to the trivialization $\Phi$ of $\c^*\xi$) can be characterized via the relation
+Proposition~\ref{spectral} implies that these two numbers differ by either $0$ or $1$ if $\c$ is nondegenerate, and in this case, the \defin{Conley-Zehnder index} relative to the trivialization $\Phi$ of $\c^*\xi$ can be characterized (according to a theorem in \cite{HWZ:props2}) via the relation

 and its \defin{parity} (which does not depend on~$\Phi$) by

 As these formulas indicate, $\cz{\c}{\Phi}$ depends only on the asymptotic operator and can thus sensibly be written as

 With this in mind, \eqref{eqn:CZwinding} can also be used to compute Conley-Zehnder indices in higher dimensions, via the relation